zhjngli/the-principles-and-feelings-cookbook/writing/recipes/2026-06-06-chive-eggs/index.md

 ## notes

 I don't know, it's surprisingly good and easy.
 Probably has some decent nutrition and fiber from the chives, and good aroma, and also has good nutrition and protein from the eggs too.
+The ratio of eggs to chives should be derived from your [feelings](/principles/cooking-with-feelings) too.
+It's sort of up to you what you like more and want to emphasize more in the dish.